Joh-Ishimwe/fashion-recommendation-/README.md

 # Fashion Recommendation System

 ## Project Description
 The Fashion Recommendation System is an innovative application that leverages machine learning to provide personalized fashion recommendations based on user preferences and trends.
 This project consists of a frontend built with Next.js and a backend powered by a custom API hosted on Render.
-The system allows users to input their style preferences, receive tailored outfit suggestions.
+The system allows users to input their style preferences, receive tailored outfit suggestions..

 - **Frontend**: A Next.js application with Tailwind CSS for styling, shadcn/ui components, and next-themes for theme management.
 The frontend is deployed on Render.
 - **Backend**: A  FastAPI deployed on Render.